Machoudi2002/JobApplic/README.md

 - **Job Posting:** Employers can post job openings with detailed information.
 - **Job Application:** Job seekers can browse and apply for posted jobs.
-- **User Authentication:** Secure user authentication for employers.
+- **Admin Authentication:** Secure user authentication for employers.
 - **Responsive Design:** Tailwindcss is used for styling, ensuring a responsive and visually appealing design.
 - **Form Handling:** Utilizes react-form-hook for efficient form handling.